A Writer’s first exposure to supernatural forces.

 “A farmer had to take things into his own hands, not by bending to his knees in prayer, but making a proactive, dramatic, full-throated invocation.”

-I don’t recall asking what the shouting was for, like I don’t remember asking why we had to run around with buckets while mum lifted-up the rugs.
-Somehow it was part of the fabric of living on a farm.
+I don’t recall asking what the shouting was for, like I don’t remember asking why we had to run around with buckets while mum lifted the rugs.
+Somehow it was just part of living on a farm.

-Of course dad was doing what many farmers do, calling on the weather god to send down the rain and not miss our farm.
-So very often we’d see heavy showers passing to the south at the far end of our shallow valley, leaving our hillsides dry and cracked with the heat.
+Dad was doing what many farmers do, calling on the weather god to send down the rain and not miss our farm.
+Too often we’d see heavy showers passing to the south at the far end of our shallow upland valley west of Delungra, leaving our hillsides dry and cracked with the heat.

 A farmer had to take things into his own hands, not by bending to his knees in prayer, but making a proactive, dramatic, full-throated invocation.
 Nothing less would do.
 You had to make a great gesture of effort, a visible show of need.

-My father would also pretend to be the ghost of ‘Old Tom’ walking down the long hallway of our home, scaring me and my brother into our beds.
+My father would also pretend to be the ghost of ‘Old Harry’ walking down the long hallway of our home, scaring me and my brother into our beds.

-Seeing dad’s familiar figure pass in the half-dark, I was never sure it wasn’t ‘Old Tom’.
+Seeing dad’s familiar figure pass in the half-dark, I was never sure it wasn’t ‘Old Harry’.
 After all, if your dad is yelling to a weather god, then anything could be true.

 But none of that is what Hughie means to me.
 Hughie is darkening skies.
 He’s dangerous gales.
 He’s the hood on your parka flapping in the wind, while you think about getting inside before the storm hits.